-For this reason – we must employ some self-care strategies outside or our jobs and everyday commitments.
+For this reason – we must employ some self-care strategies outside of our jobs and everyday commitments.

 A combination of mobility exercises and self-massage serves as a powerful self-care prescription.
 This doesn’t have to be time-consuming either.
 Whack on Game of Thrones (I can only assume you watch this or we can no longer be friends) and knock out a mini-routine for 10 minutes.
 That’s what I do, and it’s kept me pain-free, moving well, and feeling awesome.

-When you’re slaying iron at the gym, a short mobility sequence before you do so would be a smart move.
+When you’re slaying iron at the gym, a short mobility sequence with the right stretches and exercises before you do so would be a smart move.
 Not only will this boost your performance, but it will go a long way toward keeping you injury free.

-For rounded shoulders, we want to focus on opening up the pecs and other medial rotators of the humerus (lats, teres major, subscapularis).
+For rounded shoulders, common posture issues and bad posture in general, we want to focus on opening up the pecs and other medial rotators of the humerus (latissimus dorsi, teres major, subscapularis).
 We also want to fire up the back and shoulder muscles that have become weakened from this adverse posture.

-Here are some great options; You could even string these movements together for a badass self-care prescription;
+Here are some great shoulder exercise recommendations.
+You could even string these movements together for a badass self-care prescription.

 Lat Foam Roll Release